LGUG2Z/sbmt/README.md

 ### mount

-The encrypted remote files on Google Drive are mounted by Plexdrive in the folder specified using the `--plexdrive-folder` flag.
-A local Rclone mount then reads the encrypted files in the plexdrive folder and shows their unencrypted representation in the folder specified using the `--decrypt-folder` flag.
-A UnionFS mount is then created at the location specified by the `--union-folder` flag, which shows a unified representation of all of the files stored in Google Drive (in their unencrypted form, in the `--decrypt-folder` location), and files that have been downloaded to the local machine, in a folder specified using the `--local-folder` flag.
+The encrypted remote files on Google Drive are mounted by Plexdrive in the folder specified using the `--plexdrive` flag.
+A local Rclone mount then reads the encrypted files in the plexdrive folder and shows their unencrypted representation in the folder specified using the `--decrypt` flag.
+A UnionFS mount is then created at the location specified by the `--union` flag, which shows a unified representation of all of the files stored in Google Drive (in their unencrypted form, in the `--decrypt` location), and files that have been downloaded to the local machine, in a folder specified using the `--local` flag.

 The flow of data is as follows: